pulumi/pulumi-hugo/themes/default/content/blog/software-developer-experience-devex-devx-devops-culture/index.md

 ---
-title: "Beyond Productivity: Developer Experience is Business Critical"
+title: "Beyond Productivity: Developer eXperience is Business Critical"
 allow_long_title: true

 # The date represents the post's publish date, and by default corresponds with